We learn through story. We are persuaded by a good story. Our minds are intrigued when people narrate experiences.

 - Who do you play against?
 See who your target audience might be choosing over you.
 Get to know them inside and out.
 How are they currently messaging to their target audience?
 What seems to be working for them?
 What’s pushing their clientele away?
 Their gaps could be your gateway to success.

 - What makes you better?
 As you research your competitors, start to determine what you can do that they cannot.
 Get clearer on what truly makes your products or services unique.
-What can you truthfully say about your business that your competitors cannot?
+What can you truthfully say about your great business that your competitors cannot?
 Dig deep and understand what your competitors cannot imitate.

 - Who are you?
 Going beyond simply defining what you make or sell, go to the core of your business — to the history of your company, the passion, the mission, and the purpose.
 Explore these questions: